 The remaining three arguments represent the "low" threshold (defaulting to a timeout ratio of 0.1), the "high" threshold (defaulting to a timeout ratio of 0.3), and the discount rate for the moving average (defaulting to 0.7).

 A higher discount rate causes recent events to weigh more heavily when calculating the moving average; a lower discount rate causes past events to weigh more heavily, smoothing out short-term blips in the timeout ratio.
 These arguments are all fixed-point numbers with precision of 1/100; at most two places after the decimal point are significant.

-- reserved-sockets This sets the number of file descriptors reserved for TCP, stdio, etc. This needs to be big enough to cover the number of interfaces named listens on plus tcp-clients, as well as to provide room for outgoing TCP queries and incoming zone transfers.
-The default is 512.
-The minimum value is 128 and the maximum value is 128 fewer than maxsockets (-S).
-This option may be removed in the future. - max-cache-size This sets the maximum amount of memory to use for an individual cache database and its associated metadata, in bytes or percentage of total physical memory.
+reserved-sockets This option is deprecated and no longer has any effect.

+max-cache-size This sets the maximum amount of memory to use for an individual cache database and its associated metadata, in bytes or percentage of total physical memory.
 By default, each view has its own separate cache, which means the total amount of memory required for cache data is the sum of the cache database sizes for all views (unless the attach-cache option is used).